rcmtreb/campus-event-organization-hub/README.md

 # Campus Event & Organization Hub (CEOH)

-CEOH is a specialized Android application designed for University of the Cordilleras (UCC) students and organizations.
+CEOH is a specialized Android application designed for University of the Caloocan City (UCC) students and organizations.
 It serves as a centralized platform for event management, registration, and attendance tracking, ensuring students are always updated with campus activities.

 ##  Key Features